xoxohorses/react-typescript-express-postgres-template/README.md

 <img src="https://github.com/xoxohorses/react-typescript-express-postgres-template/assets/69382434/8a58103f-a2a9-4e07-bede-cf0e65c78d16"/>

-**Code more, configure less:** This template lays the foundation for local development, so you can focus on project implementation.
+**Code more, configure less:** This template lays the foundation for local development from containerization to test setup, so you can dive right in.

 ## Get started